elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-nadph-and-nadh-in-coupled-reactions-such-as-cholesterol-biosynthesis.md

 url: /learn/biology/questions/what-is-the-role-of-nadph-and-nadh-in-coupled-reactions-such-as-cholesterol-biosynthesis
 score: -1.0
 related_article1:
-    id: 170977
+    id: 170987
-    title: How do enzymes lower activation energy in reaction coupling?
+    title: >-
+        What is the significance of glucose-1-phosphate as a common intermediate in sucrose synthesis?
     subject: Biology
-    url: /learn/biology/questions/how-do-enzymes-lower-activation-energy-in-reaction-coupling
+    url: /learn/biology/questions/what-is-the-significance-of-glucose1phosphate-as-a-common-intermediate-in-sucrose-synthesis
 related_article2:
-    id: 170992
+    id: 170986
-    title: How does phosphorylation facilitate energy transfer in the ATP and ADP cycle?
+    title: >-
+        How is ATP hydrolysis used to drive the synthesis of sucrose?
     subject: Biology
-    url: /learn/biology/questions/how-does-phosphorylation-facilitate-energy-transfer-in-the-atp-and-adp-cycle
+    url: /learn/biology/questions/how-is-atp-hydrolysis-used-to-drive-the-synthesis-of-sucrose
 related_article3:
-    id: 170986
+    id: 170990
-    title: How is ATP hydrolysis used to drive the synthesis of sucrose?
+    title: >-
+        How are equilibrium constants calculated, and what do they indicate about delta G zero values?
     subject: Biology
-    url: /learn/biology/questions/how-is-atp-hydrolysis-used-to-drive-the-synthesis-of-sucrose
+    url: /learn/biology/questions/how-are-equilibrium-constants-calculated-and-what-do-they-indicate-about-delta-g-zero-values
 related_article4:
     id: 170986
+    title: >-
-    title: How is ATP hydrolysis used to drive the synthesis of sucrose?
+        How is ATP hydrolysis used to drive the synthesis of sucrose?
     subject: Biology
     url: /learn/biology/questions/how-is-atp-hydrolysis-used-to-drive-the-synthesis-of-sucrose
 related_article5:
-    id: 170978
+    id: 170993
-    title: What is the role of common intermediates in coupling mechanisms?
+    title: >-
+        What role does phosphorylation play in active transport and muscle contraction?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-common-intermediates-in-coupling-mechanisms
+    url: /learn/biology/questions/what-role-does-phosphorylation-play-in-active-transport-and-muscle-contraction
 ---

 &nbsp;